From Middle English hed

 ".
 A bearer of this surname was the poet Robert Henryson (1425-1500).

 From northern English place names meaning "high burial mound" in Old English.
 It was borne by Mary Queen of Scot's infamous third husband, James Hepburn, Earl of Bothwall.
 Other famous bearers include the actresses Katharine Hepburn (1907-2003) and Audrey Hepburn (1929-1993).

 From a nickname meaning "tallest" in Middle English.
 It is most common in the southwest of England in the county of Devon.

 Originally given to a person who lived on or near a hill, derived from Old English hyll

 .
-A famous bearer of this name was British political philosopher Thomas Hobbes, the author of 'Leviathan'.
+A famous bearer of this name was British political philosopher Thomas Hobbes (1588-1679), the author of 'Leviathan'.

-Refers either to someone living by an island in a fen (from northern Middle English holm
+Referred either to someone living by a small island (northern Middle English holm

 ) or near a holly tree (Middle English holm

 .
 A famous fictional bearer was Sherlock Holmes, a detective in Sir Arthur Conan Doyle's mystery stories beginning in 1887.

 From various place names derived from Old English ham